 “Women may be made from man, but no man can be made without a woman”

-By 1150, Hildegard and her nuns were feeling a bit constrained living at the Benedictine Monastery.
-Hildegard claimed that God told her she no longer required the supervision of men, and that building the new Abbey was his order.
-She found the perfect location, and using the Dowry money that the wealthy girls under her care brought in, bought land and began construction in Rupertsberg (near Bingen).
+By 1150, Hildegard and her nuns felt constrained living at the Benedictine Monastery.
+Hildegard claimed that God told her she no longer required the supervision of men and that building the new Abbey was his order.
+She found the perfect location, bought land using the Dowry money that the wealthy girls under her care brought in, and began construction in Rupertsberg, near Bingen.

-(Before we go further… let’s consider the time frame in relation to what was going on in Germany.
-Frederick I becomes King of Germany in 1152, then Holy Roman Emperor in 1155.
-Munich in the South, and the Hanseatic League in the North, would not be founded for another 8 years, in 1158.
+(Before we go further… let’s consider the time frame in relation to what else was going on at that time.
+Frederick I became King of Germany in 1152, then Holy Roman Emperor in 1155.
+Munich in the South and the Hanseatic League in the North would not be founded for another 8 years, 1158.
 And it was incredibly unusual that a woman would have so much political power and wealth at that time.)

 Monastery Rupertsberg, Germany during 30 Years war- public domain

-Over time Rupertsberg grew to a population of 50 women.
-Mostly came from wealthy families, bringing money in with them to maintain their accustomed lifestyle.
-They wore comfortable white gowns, and left their hair down and flowing.
-(Think of the Abbey more like a finishing school than a Convent).
+Over time, Rupertsberg grew to a population of 50 women.
+They mostly came from wealthy families, bringing money in with them to maintain their accustomed lifestyle.
+They wore comfortable white gowns and left their hair down and flowing.
+Think of the Abbey more like a finishing school than a Convent.

-Then as THAT convent outgrew its walls, Hildegard founded another convent at Eibingen.
+Then, as the convent outgrew its walls, Hildegard founded another convent at Eibingen.

 Hildegard the Writer

-St Hildegard of Bingen spent much of her time writing and corresponding with religious leaders and Head’s of State all over Europe.
-Over 300 of these letters still survive, including letters to 4 different Popes (some had a distinctly chiding tone over policy disputes), Henry II and Eleanor of Aquitaine in England, Abbots and Abbesses to explain her visions, and she even lectured Frederick Barbarossa for supporting the Anti-Pope.
+St Hildegard of Bingen spent much of her time writing and corresponding with religious leaders and heads of State all over Europe.
+Over 300 of these letters still survive, including letters to four different Popes (some with a distinctly chiding tone over policy disputes), Henry II and Eleanor of Aquitaine in England, Abbots and Abbesses to explain her visions, and she even lectured Frederick Barbarossa for supporting the Anti-Pope.
 People wrote to her about everything from clarification of scriptures to political insight.

-(aside- Hildegard had SERIOUS issues with the Holy Roman Emperor.
-She felt his Ecclesiastical appointments overstepped the authority of the Pope, and blatantly insults him in a letter. “…[I]n a mystic vision I see you like a little boy or some madman living before Living Eyes.
+Hildegard had serious issues with the Holy Roman Emperor.
+She felt his Ecclesiastical appointments overstepped the Pope’s authority and blatantly insulted him in a letter. “…[I]n a mystic vision, I see you like a little boy or some madman living before Living Eyes.
 Yet you still have time for ruling over worldly matters.
 Beware, therefore, that the almighty King does not lay you low because of the blindness of your eyes, which fail to see correctly how to hold the rod of proper governance in your hand.
 See to it that you do not act in such a way that you lose the grace of God” (Letter #45, p.78).
 Ironically, when Barbarossa attacked Rome in 1166 to put his Anti-Pope on the papal seat, he and his troops were struck by incapacitating sickness.
-I’m sure it was just coincidence….
+(I’m sure it was just a coincidence.)
 Imagine the sheer guts!
 Taking on the Holy Roman Emperor!)

 But it wasn’t merely correspondence.